ktorch/ktorch/docs/devices.rst

    :param ptr ptr: a previously allocated :ref:`api-pointer <pointers>` to a tensor.
    :param bool async-flag: asynchronous flag, default is false.
 If true, will attempt to perform host to CUDA device transfer without blocking.
-   :param ptr example-tensor: an :ref:`api-pointer <pointers>` to a previously allocated tensor whose device and datatype will be used to create the new copy of the input tensor.
+   :param ptr example-tensor: an :ref:`api-pointer <pointers>` to a previously allocated tensor whose device and datatype will be used.
-   :return: null return, given pointer now points to a tensor with same device and data type as given example tensor.
+   :return: null return, given pointer now has same device and data type as given example tensor.

 ::